Venison Hamburger Steak in Mushroom Gravy

 • pepper

-Heat the gravy according to the instructions on the packet, using ¼ cup more water than the packet recommends.
-When all the water has been added, put the mushrooms in the gravy, stir, and let simmer over medium heat until the mushrooms have fully cooked.
-Flip the venison patties, then salt, pepper, and garlic the cooked side.
-Let cook for 10 more minutes.
-After 10 minutes, the skillet may be messy.
-At this point, if I think the venison still needs to cook, I'll often remove it from the skillet, quickly wash the skillet, then return the meat to it.
+Cook the gravy according to the instructions on the packet, using ¼ cup more water than the packet recommends.
+When all of the water has been added, put the mushrooms into the gravy, stir, and let simmer over medium heat until the mushrooms have fully cooked.